s-maibuecher/Crawl-Online-Recipes/Readme.md

-# Build a Food Recipes Dataset :fork_and_knife: :stew: :pizza:
+# Build up a Food Recipes Dataset with web-crawled HTML recipes :fork_and_knife: :stew: :pizza:

 **tl;dr** study final dataset here: `/CSV/final_dataframe.csv`

+# Data Science is OSEMN
+Data Science projects are subdivided into five steps: (1) obtaining data, (2) scrubbing data, (3) exploring data, (4) modeling data, and (5) interpreting data.
+This project covers steps (1) and (2) and is building up a dataset from web-crawled HTML recipes.
+Steps (3)-(5) are covered in my next project.

 ## Summary